JMSDF - MCAS Iwakuni Friendship Day 2017

 |0

-This work, JMSDF - MCAS Iwakuni Friendship Day 2017, by Cpl Waiyan Tin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, JMSDF - MCAS Iwakuni Friendship Day 2017, by LCpl Garett Burns, LCpl David Delgadillo, Cpl Donato Maffin, PFC Isabella Ortega, LCpl Charles Plouffe, Cpl Cody Shepard and Cpl Waiyan Tin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT